mantidproject/mantid/dev-docs/source/RunningSanitizers.rst

 --------------------------------------

 This can appear when running Python tests, as the executable is not build with instrumentation.
-To avoid this warning ensure that *verify_asan=0* is set in your options and that you are using GCC 8 onwards.
+To avoid this warning ensure that *verify_asan_link_order=0* is set in your environment and that you are using GCC 8 onwards.